-Autopathographies are a form of life writing in which the ill or disabled person is able to tell their own story, rather than letting it be told by doctors or caregivers.
+Autopathographies are a form of life-writing in which the ill or disabled person is able to tell their own story, rather than letting it be told by doctors or caregivers.
 As G. Thomas Couser points out, these narratives proliferated towards the end of the twentieth century to the extent that “disabled people have initiated and controlled their own narratives in unprecedented ways and to an extraordinary degree.”
 Their interest in the disabled subject’s own experiences suggests that autopathographies tend to work against the medical model’s privileging of the notion of the cure by calling into question the authoritative and frequently dehumanizing processes upon which the modern bio-medical sciences depend.
 As a means by which disabled people can reclaim the agency denied to them by an impersonal medical system, autopathographies are thus always in a spoken or unspoken dialogue with the medical establishment and therefore also with the medical model of disability, even if these are not always the same thing, and even whilst such texts are endeavouring to assert their independence from this dehumanizing model.

 Like many autopathographers, Bauby is scathing in his critique of the often arrogant and out-dated doctor-centric approach which he experiences during his first months in Berck.
 His harsh account of the brusque ophthalmologist who comes to sew up his right eyelid without either introducing himself or explaining the procedure, exemplifies the kind of overly medicalized approach which this figure comes to represent for Bauby: